 If you’re like me, you spend much of your day bolting from one thing to the next, sprinting through tasks, pushing through unanswered emails and phone calls, while simultaneously attending meetings, believing that the more you conquer the more you achieve.

-Between the hustle and bustle of the daily grind, combined with the increase in celebration, we often see an over indulgence in food followed by a New Year’s resolution to eat better and lose weight.
+Between the hustle and bustle of the daily grind, combined with the increase in celebration, we often see an overindulgence in food during the holidays followed by a New Year’s resolution to eat healthier and lose weight.

 Pay attention to hunger cues.
 Eat when you’re hungry and stop when you’re full.
 If we listen to our body’s signals about hunger, fullness, and appetite, we will know better when to stop eating.

 Even when you’re at a party or at the office luncheon be aware of the foods you’re reaching for.
 Look for whole foods.
 Build your plate around greens and plant-based options.
 And be mindful of your portions.